On The Scalability of P2P Swarming Systems: Related Work

 Yang and de Veciana were the first to consider a closed system to analyze the transient increase in throughput after a flash crowd~\cite{veciana-PEV2006}.
 They also considered an idealized fluid model to study the steady state.
 In their seminal paper, Yang and de Veciana did not account for the fact that a block might become rare and its retrieval turn into a system bottleneck.

-In the peer-to-peer literature, fluid models have been traditionally used to study system performance \cite{massoulie2008coupon, qiu2004modeling, simatos} and scheduling strategies~\cite{zhang2010optimal}.
-The importance of taking into account the fact that the file is divided into finite blocks rather than considering the fluid limit was indicated in~\cite{mathieu, zhu2014stability}.
-In this paper, we compute the throughput of swarming systems accounting for the fact that the file is divided into finite blocks, and use our model to motivate novel scheduling strategies.
+In the peer-to-peer literature, fluid models have been traditionally used to study system performance~\cite{massoulie2008coupon,qiu2004modeling,simatos,paganini-ferragut-2016,ferragut2015queueing, gaidamaka2016application,anjum2017survey} and scheduling strategies~\cite{zhang2010optimal}.
+The importance of taking into account the fact that the file is divided into finite blocks rather than considering the fluid limit was indicated in~\cite{mathieu,zhu2014stability}, who discovered that under the Markovian framework introduced by Massoulié and Vojnovic~\cite{massoulie2008coupon} the free random distribution of file pieces suffers from the so called missing piece syndrome.
+Note that, for tractability purposes, Massoulié and Vojnovic~\cite{massoulie2008coupon} considered a model with built in symmetries across peers.
+Then, Hajek and Zhu~\cite{zhu2014stability} showed that when seeding rate is scarce, symmetry breaking occurs.
+Such symmetry breaking plays a key role in the system, leading to one piece becoming very rare.
+In this paper, we also account for this symmetry breaking and its consequences.

+The missing piece phenomenon can be avoided by the presence of a sufficient number of seeds, but this solution requires some altruism of peers in the form of staying in system after completing their own downloads (see Section~\ref{sec:limit}).
+It is an important challenge to find fully distributed protocols that would guarantee stability even with non-altruistic peers.
+Reittu~\cite{reittu2009stable} invented the first one, which was later proven to work~\cite{oguz2015stable}.
+None of those works focused on assessing system throughput. \emph{In this paper, we compute the throughput of swarming systems} accounting for the fact that the file is divided into finite blocks, and use our model to motivate novel scheduling strategies.

+Paganini and Ferragut~\cite{paganini-ferragut-2016} combined M/M/$\infty$ and M/M/1 queues to model the download progress in P2P networks.
+The former captures the self-scaling characteristics of the system, while the latter is used to model the over-provisioned regime wherein peers quickly download the file and leave the system before having a chance to cooperate with other peers.
+In this paper, in contrast, we also combine M/M/$\infty$ and M/M/1 queues, but differently from~\cite{paganini-ferragut-2016} we use the latter to characterize the under-provisioned regime wherein the publisher becomes the system bottleneck.